Nissan Chemical Corporation: History

-The company was founded in 1887 as the Tokyo Jinzo Hiryo (Tokyo Artificial Fertilizer Company) by Jokichi Takamine, Eiichi Shibusawa and Takashi Masuda.
-Takamine served as chief technical advisor for the company, which later was renamed to Dai Nippon Artificial Fertilizer Company.
-The company changed the corporate name from Nissan Chemical Industries, Ltd. to Nissan Chemical Corporation on July 1, 2018.
+The company was founded in 1887 as "Tokyo Jinzo Hiryo" (Tokyo Artificial Fertilizer Company) by Jokichi Takamine, Eiichi Shibusawa and Takashi Masuda.
+Takamine served as chief technical advisor for the company.
+The company opened its first manufacturing plant in Kōtō, and in 1888, started producing superphosphate.

+The company was renamed to "Dainippon Jinzo Hiryo" (Dai Nippon Artificial Fertilizer Company) in 1910.
+In 1923, the companies of Kanto Soda and Nippon Kagaku Hiryo were merged under the Dainippon Jinzo Hiryo name.
+The resulting company was brought into the Nissan Group in 1937, and was renamed as Nissan Chemical Industries.

+In 1928, the company began production of ammonia and ammonium sulfate at a plant in Toyama.

+After World War II, the Nissan group was dissolved, along with several other zaibatsus, as part of the Allied occupation strategy for Japan.
+Nissan Chemical Industries continued on under the same name.

+The company changed the corporate name to Nissan Chemical Corporation on July 1, 2018.

 Business segments

 The four main businesses of Nissan Chemical are Chemicals, Performance Materials, Agricultural Materials and Pharmaceuticals.
 Among the company's products are LCD display materials such as SUNEVER® and an external antiparasite drug for animals called Fluralaner, which is an active ingredient in the veterinary pharmaceutical "BRAVECTO®", developed by MSD Animal Health (MSD), the global animal health business of Merck & Co., Ltd.